Purpura: Classification

 Cases of psychogenic purpura are also described in the medical literature, some claimed to be due to "autoerythrocyte sensitization".
 Other studies suggest the local (cutaneous) activity of tissue plasminogen activator can be increased in psychogenic purpura, leading to substantial amounts of localized plasmin activity, rapid degradation of fibrin clots, and resultant bleeding.
 Petechial rash is also characteristic of a rickettsial infection.

 Etymology and pronunciation

 The word purpura (/ˈpɜrpɜrə/) comes from Latin purpura, "purple", which came from ancient Greek πορφύρα.
-Purpura is a mass noun naming the condition or state, not the name of an individual spot (thus there is no *pupurum, *purpura or *purpura, *purpurae count declension).
+Purpura is a mass noun naming the condition or state, not the name of an individual spot (thus there is no *purpurum, *purpura or *purpura, *purpurae count declension).